ramymagdy312/divemix-website/database/README.md

 - About Page: `/admin/about`
 - Contact Page: `/admin/contact`
+- Products Page: `/admin/products-page`
+- Services Page: `/admin/services-page`
+- Applications Page: `/admin/applications-page`

 The admin interface allows you to:
 - Edit all text content
+- Upload and manage hero images
-- Manage core values and timeline items
+- Manage core values and timeline items (About page)
-- Update branch information and locations
+- Update branch information and locations (Contact page)
-- Change hero images and other media
+- Edit introduction sections for all pages

 ## Development Mode

 If Supabase is not configured, the application will automatically use mock data from:
 - `app/data/aboutData.ts`
 - `app/data/contactData.ts`
+- `app/data/productsPageData.ts`
+- `app/data/servicesPageData.ts`
+- `app/data/applicationsPageData.ts`

 This allows for development without requiring a database connection.